 - Create an efficient temporary construction industry guest-worker program that allows employers to recruit legal immigrant workers when there is a shortage of domestic workers.

-Domestic workforce development is crucial to the future labor needs of the construction industry, but in the interim, Congress must approach immigration reform under the lends of American employers' urgent labor needs.
+Domestic workforce development is crucial to the future labor needs of the construction industry, but in the interim, Congress must approach immigration reform under the lens of American employers' urgent labor needs.